AlexGarcia51304/ReelRanked/docs/UserResarch.md

 **Team Action (if any):**
 Make it be catered to younger people, with a focus on ratings and reviews.
 Also implement subtle AI-driven suggestions and allow for basic social media aspects like looking at profiles & sharing lists, with potentially messaging if time allows

+---

+## Observation 3: Nate
+**Observation Statement:**
+Many users have previous experience searching for and looking at reviews through other services.

+**Supporting Data:**
+- 81.5% at least sometimes look at reviews before watching shows/movies.
+- High concentration of people using IMDb, YouTube, and social media for reviews.

+**Team Action (if any)**
+Ensure that the review feature is robust and feels familiar to other review mediums that already exist while still being distinct.